-IV.
-COMMITTEE ON DECORUM and INVESTIGATION (CODI) FOR CASES RELATED TO GENDER-MISCONDUCT INVOLVING STUDENTS
+VI.
+COMMITTEE ON DECORUM and INVESTIGATION (CODI) FOR CASES RELATED TO GENDER-BASED SEXUAL HARRASSMENT and MISCONDUCT INVOLVING STUDENTS

-- Section 9.
-The Committee on Decorum and Investigation (CODI) for cases related to Gender misconduct involving students is hereby created.
-The Committee shall be performing the following functions and responsibilities: - 9.1. accommodates complaints of gender-based misconduct; - 9.2. conducts investigations on complaints regarding gender-based violations by the procedures stipulated herein; - 9.3. prepares and submits timely reports of investigation including recommended courses of action appropriate to the case to the Executive Council for decision; - 9.4. plans and implements preventive measures to prevent violations related to gender in the college campus. - Section 10.
+Section 18.
+The Committee on Decorum and Investigation (CODI) for cases related to gender-based sexual harassment and misconduct involving students is hereby created.
+The Committee shall be performing the following functions and responsibilities:

+18.1. accommodates complaints of gender-based sexual harassment and misconduct;

+18.2. conducts investigations on complaints regarding gender-based violations by the procedures stipulated herein;

+18.3. prepares and submits timely reports of investigation including recommended courses of action appropriate to the case to the Executive Council for decision;

+18.4. plans and implements preventive measures to prevent violations related to gender in the college campus.

+Section 19.
 Composition.
 The CODI shall be composed of representatives of the Administration, Faculty, and Student to be appointed by the Executive Council.

-V. COMPLAINT PROCEDURES
+VII.
+COMPLAINT PROCEDURES